|Faculty of Arts & Science

 No term test or combination of term tests held in the last two weeks of classes at the end of any term may have a total weight greater than 25% of the final mark.
 This includes term tests in Y courses held in December, and also includes “take-home tests” and assignments where the topics or questions are both assigned and due with the last two weeks of classes.

 All term tests must be held on or before the last day of classes.
-No term test may be held during Reading Week in February, during the Study Break in April, or during Faculty Examination Periods, except for those in F or Y-courses scheduled by the Faculty in the December Examination Period.
+No term test may be held during Reading Week in February, during the Study Break in April, or during Faculty Examination Periods, except for those Y-courses scheduled by the Faculty in the June and December Examination Periods.

 Missed Term Tests

 Students who miss a term test will be assigned a mark of zero for that test unless they satisfy the following conditions:

 A student who believes an individual item of work has been incorrectly or unfairly marked may request that it be remarked.
 Such requests should be made initially to the instructor in the course as soon as possible after the work was returned, and no later than two weeks after it was returned.

 If an instructor refuses the request to remark a piece of work, or if the student believes the remarking was incorrect or unfair, the student may appeal to the Undergraduate Coordinator (e.g. Associate Chair who is acting on behalf of the Chair) of the department or program sponsoring the course.

 Appeals beyond the program or department should be made to the Office of the Dean.
 Such appeals about the marking of term work must be made in writing.
 They will be reviewed to ensure that appropriate procedures have been followed in earlier appeals, that the student has been treated fairly, and that the standards applied have been consistent with those applied to other students doing the assignment.
 The Office of the Dean is the final level of appeal for marks in the Faculty of Arts & Science; no further appeal is possible.

 An appeal of a mark beyond the instructor for term work may only be made for an item worth at least 20% of the course mark.